Swarm kills the clutter, focuses on logging location

 Swarm has seemingly come full circle from its origins within the old Foursquare, letting users log their locations in a searchable fashion.
 After ditching mayorships and leaderboards in the first iteration of Swarm, those things are now alive and well.
 After trying and failing to introduce a social utility that lets friends meet up in the real world, the core of Foursquare check-ins has remained.

-In short, if it ain’t broke, don’t fix it.
+In short: if it ain’t broke, don’t fix it.

 0